bcgov/digital-trust-toolkit/credentials/credential-tsm-protocol.md

 TBD

 ## 2.4.
 Governance Requirements
-The TSM `Protocol/Summary` Credential is governed by the [**TSM Program Governance**](https://mining.ca/wp-content/uploads/dlm_uploads/2021/12/TSM-Program-Governance.pdf)
+The TSM Protocol Credential is governed by the [**TSM Program Governance**](https://mining.ca/wp-content/uploads/dlm_uploads/2021/12/TSM-Program-Governance.pdf)

 ## 2.5.
 Business Requirements

-The primary use of the TSM Protocol Credential is to verify MAC membership, see [Mining Association of Canada (MAC) Verifier Governance Framework](https://github.com/bcgov/bc-vcpedia/blob/TSM/applications/application-tsm-mac-verification.md)
+The primary use of the TSM Protocol Credential is to verify third-party verification of TSM scores in order to satisfy MAC membership requirements, see [Mining Association of Canada (MAC) Verifier Governance Framework](https://github.com/bcgov/bc-vcpedia/blob/TSM/applications/application-tsm-mac-verification.md)

 ## 2.6.
 Technical Requirements (Credential)